otrv4/otrv4/otrv4.md

 ## Assumptions

-At least one participant has an available network and that both ends run the OTR protocol over an underlying protocol which enables the exchange of messages.
+At least one participant is online at the start of a conversation.

+Messages in a conversation will be exchanged over an insecure channel, where an attacker can eavesdrop or interfere with the messages.

-TODO: Is this about the network model?
+TODO: What assumptions are we making about the network model?

 ## Security Properties